 - Enrolled full-time at an accredited four-year college or university (See below for exceptions)

 - Solely U.S. Citizens (See exceptions below)

-- On track to acquire a minimum of 31 credits by the start of the internship (Eligibility will be determined by the number of credits accrued at the end of the Spring semester before the internship start date)
+- On track to acquire a minimum of 31 credits by the start of the internship (Eligibility will be determined by the number of credits accrued by the end of the Spring semester before the internship start date)

 - Students graduating the spring semester before the internship or later (Winter graduates are not eligible)

 - Applicants should have demonstrated interest in subjects of study that are relevant to the research interests of the laboratories

 - Students attending two-year colleges in relevant majors and who meet the credit requirements may be eligible at the laboratory's discretion.
 Those students should directly contact the laboratory of interest to determine eligibility